List of Washington wildfires: 2000s

+1900–1999

+Minor Washington wildfires chronologically

+List of minor fires, burning over 1,000 acres and under 5,000 acres with no loss of life or significant numbers of structures.

 Year-by-year statistics

 Wildfire seasons are defined by Washington state law as lasting from April 15 through October 15 of each year, allowing for burn bans and other restrictions to be imposed on state lands by the Washington State Department of Natural Resources during that time.
-According to a North American Seasonal Fire Assessment and Outlook report issued in June, 2019, the summer months represent peak fire season.
+According to a North American Seasonal Fire Assessment and Outlook report issued in June 2019, the summer months represent peak fire season.